SIDN/ietf-wg-rpp-charter/rpp-charter.md

 a goal.
 The REGEXT working group is chartered to maintain and standardize extensions to EPP, therefore extensions or changes for EPP are explicitly out of scope for the RPP working group.
-The RPP working group may however consider possibilities of mapping of data objects, operations and extensions from EPP to RPP for both clients and servers.
+The RPP working group may however consider possibilities of mapping data objects, operations, command and response, and other EPP extension mechanisms to RPP elements and features for both clients and servers.
+The working group may also consider offering informational or best current practices regarding the technical aspects of synchronizing and/or transitioning between EPP and RPP.

 [BCP 56](https://datatracker.ietf.org/doc/html/rfc9205) will be used to guide the specification of RPP, and the working group may evaluate the usage of URI and HTTP specifications such as